Shaare Tefila Congregation v. Cobb

 Shaare Tefila Congregation v.
 Cobb, 481 U.S. 615 (1987), was a United States Supreme Court case in which the Court held that Jewish people can file racial discrimination suits.
+Under the terms of the decision, ethnoreligious groups, those that share a common ancestry and religious identity, could pursue actions for racial discrimination, a change that allows Jews—as well as Arabs and Sikhs, among others—to use existing civil rights laws.